casper-network/docs/source/docs/casper/faq/faq-developer.md

 <details>
  <summary><b>How can I query a deploy for an account?</b></summary>

-On-chain accounts are associated with an account address.
-Deploy data includes account address as a sub-field.
+On-chain accounts are associated with an account public key.
+Deploy data includes the account's public key as a sub-field.

 </details>